Paperwork Reduction Act

 Labeling Your Approved Materials

-Once you've received OMB approval, you will need to add this text to your survey or usability test.
+Once you've received OMB approval, you will need to add this text to your survey or UX research test or questionnaire.
 This needs to be prominently placed on your product.

 The text below is incomplete.
 Replace the section that reads "…average XX minutes per response…" with the estimated time for your survey.